Div. of History

 YOSHIKAWA, Shinji Prof. Political and social history of ancient Japan

-TANIGAWA, Yutaka Assoc.
-Prof. History of Education and religion in Modern Japan
+TANIGAWA, Yutaka Prof. History of Education and religion in Modern Japan

 Oriental History